The Erewash Valley Talking News (incorporating the Long Eaton & District Talking Newspaper)

 • Editor

-Takes articles from the local newspapers and other sources to compile an edition including: Local news, local sport, letters, what’s on, community news and other local material of interest.
+Takes articles from the various websites to compile an edition including: Local news, local sport, letters, what’s on, community news and other local material of interest.

 • Sound Technician